Skip to main content

 Deploy Your MCP Server

 You can deploy your MCP server on any platform.
 Build your MCP server with npm run build and start the production server with npm run start.
 Or you can deploy it on mcp-use Cloud.
+For detailed instructions, see the Deploy Your Server guide.

 Next Steps